-We now have a generating array for m = 4r + 3 and hence we have a row complete latin square of every odd composite order. $\Box$
+We now have a generating array for m = 4r + 3 and hence we have a row complete latin square of every odd composite order.

-It is known that there are no $n \times n$ row-complete latin squares for n = 3, 5 or 7, but the question for other odd primes remains open.
+It has long been known that there are no $n \times n$ row-complete latin squares for n = 3, 5 or 7.
+More recently, Darcy Best and Ian Wanless have shown that no row-complete latin square of order 11 exists [153].
+The question for other odd primes remains open.